dentarg/auth0-blog/_posts/2017-08-18-integrating-spring-data-jpa-postgresql-liquibase.markdown

 ## Importing Dependencies

-Now that we have our basic Spring Boot application set, we can change our dependency management tool (Gradle) to import the tools that we will use.
+Now that we have our basic Spring Boot application set, we can change our dependency management tool configuration (Gradle) to import the libraries that we will use.
 To do that, let's open the `./build.gradle` file and change it as follows:

 ```js
 // everything else ...